Sacred kingfisher: Breeding

 The breeding season is from August to March (mostly September to January), often with two broods.
 Once a pair of birds has mated, both members of the pair dig the nest; a burrow in a river bank, a hollow in a large branch or a termite mound are prime examples of nest location.
 The female lays a clutch of 3 to 6 glossy white, rounded eggs, measuring 25x22 mm, which are incubated for 17–18 days by both parents (mainly female).
 Both parents (and possibly helpers) feed the nestlings for up to 4 weeks, and for a further 7–10 days after fledging.

 Conservation

 The sacred kingfisher has a wide distribution and the population trend is increasing, and it is classed as least concern on the IUCN Red List.

 In culture

 In New Zealand, the sacred kingfisher is also known by the Māori-language name kōtare (rendered as Ghotarré by Latham in 1782).
+The Yuwaalaraay people of northern New South Wales use the name bunduun to refer to this species.